vasyl83/SV07update/README.md

 Tools and software needed:
 1. 2 x 8 gig or more USB Stick (can be done with one USB stick, but this guide assumes 2, as I did it with 2 before I figured I could only use one)
-2. Latest releease of [unofficial Armbian for MKSPI](https://github.com/redrathnure/armbian-mkspi/releases) (bookworm current or edge)
+2. Latest release of [unofficial Armbian for MKSPI](https://github.com/redrathnure/armbian-mkspi/releases) (bookworm current or edge)
 3. Sovol's compiled dtb directly from their release image (/boot/dtb/rockchip/rk3328-roc-cc.dtb) or use the one I uploaded to [this repository](https://github.com/vasyl83/sv7update/blob/main/rk3328-roc-cc.dtb).
 4. Computer (or laptop) with a free USB slot
 5. Cable to connect you computer (or laptop) to USB-C port on the klipad, so USB-A to USB-C or USB-C to USB-C